-The Michigan Department of Health and Human Services (MDHHS), Aging and Adult Services Agency (AASA), provides an annual allocation of funds to Area Agencies on Aging (AAAs) for the purpose of administering the Care Management Program.
+The MDHHS, ACLS Bureau, provides an annual allocation of funds to AAAs for the purpose of administering the Care Management Program.
 Programs shall be operated in compliance with the Operating Standards for Service Programs, General Requirements for Access Service Programs, Standard A-1: Care Management, and with policies and procedures delineated in this document.